saikrishnar/neuralnets_theano/README.md

 neuralnets_theano
 =================

-Project code involving neural networks and Theano/Python
+Project code involving neural networks and Theano/Python.

+This is still work in progress.